 legal resources necessary to hold negligent facilities accountable.

-Information & Ratings on Life Care Center of Andover Nursing Center, Andover, Kansas
+Life Care Center of Andover Nursing Center Abuse and Neglect Attorneys

 Do you suspect that your loved one residing in a Butler County nursing facility is the victim of mistreatment or neglect at the hands of caregivers, employees, or other residents?
 Are you concerned that their facility-acquired bedsore or injuries from a fall could have been prevented had the nursing home followed established procedures and protocols?
-If so, the Kansas Nursing Home Law Center Attorneys can help.
+If so, our nursing home abuse network of attorneys in Kansas can help.

 Let our team of lawyers begin working on your case today to ensure your family receives monetary recovery for your financial damages.
 We will use the law to seek justice and hold those responsible for causing the harm legally accountable.
 Our attorneys can begin working on your case today.Life Care Center of Andover Nursing Center